Lesson 6: Strings

 String Length

-which returns the number of characters in the string.
-To get the length, attach .Length
+Recall that strings represent text values.
+All strings have a property called Length which returns the number of characters in the string.
+To get the length, attach .Length to a string value or variable.

 // Calling Length directly from a string